zhubao315/learn-agentic-ai/README.md

-### AI-202: Advanced Agentic AI Engineering
+### AI-202: Advanced Agentic AI Engineering - Master Enterprise-Scale AI Agent Development

-AI 202 Advanced Agentic AI we cover chapters: 00, 06, 7a, 8, 8a, 9, 9a, 10, 10a, 11, and 12
+AI 202 Advanced Agentic AI we cover chapters: 06, 7a, 8, 8a, 9, 9a, 10, 10a, 11, and 12

-The sum up the main focus is to learn Microsoft Autogen, CrewAI, Model Context Protocol (MCP), AgentOps, FastAPI, and Cloud Native Technologies.
+Ready to engineer truly sophisticated AI agent systems?
+AI-202 builds upon your AI-201 foundation to propel you into advanced Agentic AI engineering.
+You'll master powerful frameworks like Microsoft AutoGen to construct complex agents for intricate tasks and advanced decision-making.
+Focusing on Agent-to-Agent communication and orchestration, you'll develop enterprise-ready multi-agent solutions.
+You'll build robust Model Context Protocol (MCP) servers, and then craft dynamic, user-centric agentic frontends with Next.js and TypeScript.
+The course culminates in a professional project where you'll design and deploy a complete enterprise-grade agentic solution, showcasing your mastery of cutting-edge AI technologies and your readiness for the forefront of the field.

 ## Which is the Best Agentic Framework?